yingyingzux/Knock-Out-Falling-Keys/README.md

 # Knock out Falling Keys
-A game written by ChatGPT-3.5, guided by Yingying
+Looking for a break from your busy life?
+Come and knock out some falling keys before they hit the ground!
+You can tap on a key to make it go away, or if you prefer using a desktop browser, type a key from your keyboard that matches one that's closest to the bottom to knock it out.

-If you're looking to unwind and destress, come and knock out some falling keys before they hit the ground by either clicking on them or typing a matching key (desktop only).
-See how many keys you can knock out before time runs out.
+This is game developed from scratch by ChatGPT-3.5, with my guidance on design, coding, debugging and QA.

-I hope you enjoy it.
+I hope you have fun.
+Share with anyone that you think that may enjoy it.

 Yingying